-Although most structural iron and steel workers learn through an apprenticeship, some learn on the job.
-Certifications in welding and rigging can be helpful.
+Although most ironworkers learn through an apprenticeship, some learn on the job.
+Certifications in welding, rigging, and signaling can be helpful for new entrants.

 A high school diploma or equivalent is generally required.
 Courses in math, as well as training in vocational subjects such as blueprint reading and welding, can be particularly useful.